dariaungureanu/TaskManagerApp/README.md

 2. **Sign up or log in:**

    - Sign up with a unique username and password if you are a new user.
+   - Sign up as an admin using the username `admin` and the password `12345`.
    - Log in with your existing credentials if you already have an account.

 3. **Manage Tasks:**